mbaaoum/Health_Insurance_Fraud_Detect_R-Paython/README.md

 ## 📌 Objective

 This project aims to develop a predictive model that can accurately identify potentially fraudulent health insurance claims.
-By using machine learning algorithms like Decision Tree and Random Forest, we aim to support insurers in proactively flagging suspicious claims, thus reducing fraud-related losses.
+By using machine learning algorithms like Decision Tree and Random Forest, I aim to support insurers in proactively flagging suspicious claims, thus reducing fraud-related losses.

 ---